 - A student shall be on academic probation who

 a) has a cumulative GPA of less than 1.50 or

 b) returns from suspension.

-- A student who, at the end of the Fall/Winter or Summer Session during which he or she is on probation
+- A student who is on probation and, at the end of the relevant Fall/Winter Session or Summer Session

 a) has a cumulative GPA of 1.50 or more shall be in good standing